simpelplant/charasort-bluearchive/README.md

 # charasort-bluearchive
-A web based character sorter for Blue Archive Based on [charasort](https://github.com/execfera/charasort) by execfera This project is the continuation of its [own fork](https://github.com/YudhaDev/charasort-bluearchive) because the maintainer told me to do so.
+A web based character sorter for Blue Archive Based on [charasort](https://github.com/execfera/charasort) by execfera.
+This project is the continuation of its [own fork](https://github.com/YudhaDev/charasort-bluearchive) because the maintainer told me to do so.

 https://ba-sort.netlify.app/